Cervical cancer research

 Researchers are testing chemotherapy before surgery.
 The aim of this neo adjuvant treatment is to shrink the cancer before surgery, making surgery easier, and also to stop the cancer coming back after surgery.
 We don't know yet if giving chemotherapy before surgery is better than surgery on its own.
 In 2010, the Cochrane Collaboration reviewed 6 trials that have looked at this so far.
 They found that neo adjuvant chemotherapy helped women to live longer without cancer and reduced the risk of cancer spreading.
 However, it was not clear if having chemotherapy before surgery made it easier to remove the cancer or if it reduced the chance of the cancer coming back.

-Trials are continuing to look into neo adjuvant chemotherapy.
-One trial is comparing chemotherapy before surgery with chemotherapy and radiotherapy.
-The aim of this trial is to find out which treatment works best for cervical cancer.
-The CXII trial and the INTERLACE study are looking at whether chemotherapy before chemoradiation is helpful and what the side effects are.
+One trial is comparing chemotherapy before surgery with chemotherapy and radiotherapy (chemoradiation).
+The aim of this trial is to find out which treatment works best for early cervical cancer.

 Chemotherapy is also being tested for advanced cervical cancer.
 This hasn't been used much in the past, but doctors hope they will find a drug, or combination of drugs, that can help to slow down the cancer or control symptoms.
 Drugs that have been tested include